UrbsLab/GAMETES/README.md

 Please make sure to update tests as appropriate.

+**Building a .jar file:**

+• Import the Gametes zip as an existing archive file into Eclipse (see tips for debugging in Eclipse below)

+• Right click on the build.xml file, then run as "ant build"

+• Go to your Eclipse Workplace (Finder) -> gametes-svn -> distr: here is the new .jar file, titled gametes_2.2_dev.jar

 **Some tips and tricks for editing and debugging:**

 •	Ensure that you have Java 8 and the latest version of Eclipse